amankhadka/Arduino-UNO-SIM808-RFID-RC522-Vehicle-Tracking/README.md

 The project is designed for moving vehicle and believed that a vehicle 12V battery connection to the module creates needed supply directly.
 The project can be further utilized for additional features like driver key access after RFID varification.

+The connectivity to Server can be done from "mySocket" program for php and python server side sockets.